 If you have a collapse, the first thing to do is to control your direction.
 You should fly away from the ground or obstacles and other pilots.
 Asymmetric collapses should be controlled by weight shifting away from the collapse and applying enough brake to control your direction.
 This action alone will be enough for a full recovery of the wing most of the time.
 Returning the trimmers to the neutral position will aid recovery.

+Always be prepared to pilot the wing out of a spiral dive if you choose to perform one.
+Use opposite weight shift and apply enough outside brake to stop the wing from spiralling.
 Once a glider is deflated it is effectively a smaller wing, so the wing loading and stall speed are higher.
 This means the glider will spin or stall with less brake input than normal.
 In your efforts to stop the glider turning towards the collapsed side of the wing you must be very careful not to stall the side of the wing that is still flying.
 If you are unable to stop the glider turning without exceeding the stall point then allow the glider to turn whilst you reinflate the collapse.